Frequently asked questions

 If I choose to participate in this voluntary program, what will this cost my operation?

 Cow-calf producers are not required to have an EID reader, but the ask is to tag their calves before they leave the operation.
-At this time, producers can pay $1/head participation fee until tag supplies expire.
+At this time, producers can contact a technology partner to inquire about UHF tags and costs for their operations.
 Auction markets, stockers, backgrounders, feedyards and processors can contact us to learn more.

 What are the benefits of participating?